Multiple Keys Editing Function

 Since we will be editing all keyforms at once, make sure that all keyforms are selected.

-Next, make sure that [Draw Order] and [Overwrite] in the [Edit contents] items are checked, and change the values in the right input box to 800.
+Next, make sure that the [Draw Order] checkbox and the [Overwrite] option in the [Edit contents] items are selected and change the value in the right input box to 800.

 (The box on the far right allows simple setting of the draw order.)